 Internet project managers coordinate the work of web developers, database administrators, and other technology specialists to develop and maintain a company's online presence.
 Projects may include a customer-facing website, intranet systems, computer security solutions, and database integration.

 Internet project manager careers often begin with employment as database administrators, web developers, or systems analysts, positions that typically require the completion of a bachelor's degree program in computer science or a related field, such as management information systems or engineering.
 Professionals are expected to complete an MBA program before advancing into management positions.

-The BLS projected employment of computer and information system managers to increase 15% from 2014-2024.
-As of 2014, the BLS reported 348,500 jobs in this field.
-Insurance carrier organizations were expected to experience a 26% rate of job growth for IT managers throughout the same decade.
-In 2015, the industries with the highest number of employment of these professionals were computer systems design, management, insurance carriers, software publishers, and technical consulting services.
+The BLS projected employment of computer and information system managers to increase 11% from 2018-2028, much faster than average for all occupations.
+As of 2018, the BLS reported 414,400 jobs in this field.
+Insurance carrier organizations were expected to experience a 4.7% rate of job growth for IT managers throughout the same decade.
+In 2018, the industries with the highest number of employment of these professionals were computer systems design, management, insurance carriers, software publishers, and technical consulting services.

 Internet project managers perform a wide range of duties depending on their specialty, which explains why the ranges of salary listed on PayScale.com for project managers in August 2019 went from $40,000 to $125,000.
 In general, Internet project managers oversee tech related projects that may deal with interfacing with customers, employee intranet systems, security, and more.
 Most employers require bachelor's degrees, but prefer graduate degrees, and industry certification through both vendors and trade organizations is often a job requirement.